billysbilling/ember-animated-outlet/README.md

 ## Todo

+- "Freeze" the exiting view, so its content won't be changed by e.g. a controller change.
 - Tests
     - Is there a better way than to use `setTimeout` to wait for animations to finish?
 - Write missing jsdoc for some classes